Information Security Policy

 Responsibilities

-• Managing Director/CEO: Overall responsibility for Information Security.
-Responsible for ensuring that the appropriate levels of resources are made available to support the Information Security function.
+• Managing Director/CEO: Has overall responsibility for Information Security and ensures that sufficient resources are available to support the Information Security function.

 Information Security